Some of these foods may be nutritious at other times of the day, but can weigh on your stomach and ruin your gym session if you eat them pre-workout.

 8 of 20All photos

-It makes a great healthy snack, but crudite is best served post-workout.
+It makes a great healthy snack, but crudite is best served post-workout (and it's probably best to skip gassy veggies on a big day like your wedding too).
 Even though they are super nutritious, veggies like broccoli, cauliflower, and peppers are also high in indigestible carbs and can cause bloating or gassiness, Hartley says.
 Not a good feeling when you're sweating on the treadmill.

 9 of 20All photos

-Hard-boiled eggs are a great source of lean protein, but they don't provide carbohydrates for energy.
+Hard-boiled eggs, one of the easiest, protein-packed ways to prep eggs, don't provide carbohydrates for energy.
 Plus, their protein stays in the stomach and takes a long time to digest, which could weigh you down at the gym, Hartley says.

 Thai or Mexican food